Hyagoro/Traffic_Sign_Classifier/README.md

 The code for making predictions on my final model is located in the 17th cell of the Jupyter notebook.

-Finaly, the sign 30km/h speed limit was not a problem compared to 100km/h speed limit sign.
+Finally, the sign 30km/h speed limit was not a problem compared to 100km/h speed limit sign.
 The top five soft max probabilities were:

 Yield was predicted :
 * Yield at 13.816567420959473%